shirishkz/nimble-scraper-app/README.md

 # Nimble Scraper App 🛰

-A Web scraper app using Nokogiri that extracts relevant data from Google Search.
+A web scraper app using Nokogiri that extracts relevant data from Google Search

 ## Prerequisites